Mint-It/mintit/docs/design_pattern_desicions.md

 # Smart Contracts <a name="contracts"></a>

-Plusieurs Smart Contracts ont été créé pour les besoins du projets.
+Several Smart Contracts have been created for the needs of the project.

 ## MintitNFTCollectionManager <a name="MintitNFTCollectionManager"></a>

-C'est

 ## MintitNFTCollection <a name="MintitNFTCollection"></a>

 # Tools <a name="tools"></a>

-Truffle
-Le scripts
-initFullCollections
+We use Truffle to deploy smart contracts.
+Ganache is used for development/testing of smart contracts but the beta will be deployed on the Kovan test blockchain so that users can test the application.

 # dApp <a name="dapp"></a>

 ## Frameworks

-La dApp est concu avec le framework React et le l'API JavaScript Ethereum web3.js
+The dApp is built with the React framework and the Ethereum web3.js JavaScript API

 ## Hosting

-La dApp est déployé sur heroku : https://mintit.herokuapp.com/
+The dApp is deployed on heroku : https://mintit.herokuapp.com/